electro-smith/DaisyExamples/README.md

 # Daisy_Examples

+If you are just getting started with Daisy, check out our [Getting Started Wiki page!](https://github.com/electro-smith/DaisyWiki/wiki/1.-Getting-Started)

 This repo is home to a functional pipeline utilizing libDaisy and DaisySP libraries.

 Examples are broken down by hardware platform.